python/cpython/Doc/library/gzip.rst

 :mod:`gzip` --- Support for :program:`gzip` files
 =================================================

 .. module:: gzip
    :synopsis: Interfaces for gzip compression and decompression using file objects.

+This module provides a simple interface to compress and decompress files just like the GNU programs :program:`gzip` and :program:`gunzip` would.

-The data compression provided by the ``zlib`` module is compatible with that used by the GNU compression program :program:`gzip`.
-Accordingly, the :mod:`gzip` module provides the :class:`GzipFile` class to read and write :program:`gzip`\ -format files, automatically compressing or decompressing the data so it looks like an ordinary file object.
+The data compression is provided by the :mod:``zlib`` module.

+The :mod:`gzip` module provides the :class:`GzipFile` class which is modeled after Python's File Object.
+The :class:`GzipFile` class reads and writes :program:`gzip`\ -format files, automatically compressing or decompressing the data so that it looks like an ordinary file object.

 Note that additional file formats which can be decompressed by the :program:`gzip` and :program:`gunzip` programs, such  as those produced by :program:`compress` and :program:`pack`, are not supported by this module.

 For other archive formats, see the :mod:`bz2`, :mod:`zipfile`, and :mod:`tarfile` modules.